Tornado Warning issued for Carroll by NWS - News Break

 Tornado Warning issued for Carroll by NWS

-Effective: 2021-06-25 20:30:00 EDT Expires: 2021-06-25 21:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-06-25 20:35:00 EDT Expires: 2021-06-25 21:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
+TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Carroll The National Weather Service in Indianapolis has issued a * Tornado Warning for Southern Carroll County in north central Indiana * Until 900 PM EDT. * At 830 PM EDT, a severe thunderstorm capable of producing a tornado was located 7 miles southeast of Delphi, or 14 miles east of Lafayette, moving northeast at 25 mph.
-HAZARD...Tornado.
-SOURCE...Radar indicated rotation.
+Target Area: Carroll A TORNADO WARNING REMAINS IN EFFECT UNTIL 900 PM EDT FOR SOUTHERN CARROLL COUNTY At 834 PM EDT, a confirmed tornado was located 7 miles southeast of Delphi, or 15 miles north of Frankfort, moving northeast at 25 mph.
+HAZARD...Damaging tornado.
+SOURCE...Emergency management confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * This dangerous storm will be near Flora around 845 PM EDT.
+Tree damage is likely.
+This tornado will be near Flora around 845 PM EDT.
 Other locations in the path of this tornadic thunderstorm include Burlington.
-TORNADO...RADAR INDICATED HAIL...0.00INalerts.weather.gov
+TORNADO...OBSERVED HAIL...0.00INalerts.weather.gov